Skip to content

 Program Courses Expand answer

-The 11-month program is based on a 40-hour week and provides both practical and theoretical training in the various disciplines of medical laboratory science (MLS).
-The following table outlines the clinical experience within the different sections of the Clinical Pathology Laboratories.
+The 11-month rotating program is based on a 40-hour week and provides both practical and theoretical training in the various sections of the clinical laboratory.
+The following table outlines the clinical experience within the different sections of the laboratory.

 Note: Affiliated colleges and universities assign credits according to individual requirements.